ppb/pursuedpybear/docs/discussion/values/index.rst

 * Fun

 You'll notice that some of them are still with us in this document.
-Others you'll find in the children documents of each of the ones explored here.
+Others you'll find in the child documents of each of the ones explored here.
 Some are less principles and more design decisions.

 In general, we are always willing to field the idea of "maybe we should do it this way?"
-Those questions, even when the answer is no, keep us thinking about how things are and how the could be.
+Those questions, even when the answer is no, keep us thinking about how things are and how they could be.

 Ultimately, ``ppb`` is aspirational as a project, and our principles reflect that.